sohailanwaralmani74/utility-tools/webp-to-bmp.md

 <p>Yes, both support conversion.
 However, our online tool is faster for quick conversions.</p>

 <h3>5.
 What is WebP format?</h3>
-<p>WebP is a modern image format developed by Google for smaller file sizes and faster web performance.</p>
+<p>Webp is a modern image format developed by Google for smaller file sizes and faster web performance.</p>

 <h3>6.
 Does converting WebP to BMP reduce image quality?</h3>
 <p>No, BMP is a lossless format and will preserve the original quality of the WebP image.</p>